yuuire/guide/docs/privacy-settings/devices/android.md

 ![COVER](/assets/covers/android.png)

 # Android Settings
-By enabling all of these settings, you are significantly reducing the amount of tracking and data collection these devices perform, but keep in mind that you are not completely eliminating it if you are not using a privacy-oriented custom ROM.
+Enabling all of these settings will significantly reduce the amount of tracking and data collection these devices do, but remember that you cannot eliminate it completely unless you are using a privacy-oriented custom ROM.

 ::: info
 Due to the nature of Android devices, the exact layout of the menu may vary from device to device.